Warning! Entering a forbidden Dungeon of A Class level! Once entered, the enemy will know of your presence! Warning!

 “Still?”
 Agnis cursed, “why in the world are you still running then?!”

-Zero raced over towards General Liam, he jumped, lodging his claws and teeth into the side of the Behemoth’s leg.
+Zero raced over towards General Liam; he jumped, lodging his claws and teeth into the side of the Behemoth’s leg.
 His jaws clamped down hard, trying to get a good chunk out of the Behemoth.
 Eventually, his teeth cut through, taking out a good chunk of flesh.

 “Finally!”
 Jorge grunted, but he was swaying side-to-side as he was strapped tightly on Zero’s back.
 “Holy mother of-?!
 Why are we off the ground?!”

-“It’s hide is too thick!”
+“Its hide is too thick!”
 Zeraph shouted towards the other three.
 “We need something stronger!”

 When the Behemoth stopped jolting around, Zero inhaled a deep breath.
 He could feel his stomach grow warm as magic churned in his stomach.
 Then with the best fire breath, he spat downwards into the Behemoth’s back.
 The fire spread outwards, licking the Behemoth’s skin, but the fire didn’t do a single thing.

-Coming back down, the ground rumbled and split ways creating an ugly fissure by the Behemoth’s jump.
+The ground rumbled and split ways creating an ugly fissure by the Behemoth’s jump.
 The earth broke apart as large parts of the land slanted upwards, while some were pushed downwards deeply into the ground.
 Half the players and the army fell into the cracks as they died.